 So, in short, its the return of the repressed.
 They left the West to escape the way they felt about themselves.
 And the presence of other falangs acts as an uncomfortable reminder.

-Marko, our man from Samut Prakarn, adds his two cents.
+Marko adds his two cents.

 Blokes without (many) women from their native country around creates a slightly more primal beefy world, which seems to flush primal beefy social skills to the surface. ie. acting like a complete tit.

 Jon chips in to say that leopards don't change their spots.

 I think it's to do with Bangkok attracting more than its fair share of mostly male losers, failures, criminals, sleazebags and other pondlife, running away from a past they'd rather forget, to a life they wouldn't tell mummy about, so that they present a higher proportion in the resident population than they would in most other places.

 Cortezcortez considers Bangkok a paradise compared to what he left behind.

-However, unlike chimps we do have the ability to recognise that some strangers may be alrite, and thus the group expands.
+However, unlike chimps we do have the ability to recognise that some strangers may be alright, and thus the group expands.

-Whilst there is a general 'Oi!' mentality about in places, I've personally found BKK more enjoyable than home because you can meet a lot of people here from all over the world, many of who become good friends.
+Whilst there is a general 'Oi!' mentality about in places, I've personally found Bangkok more enjoyable than home because you can meet a lot of people here from all over the world, many of who become good friends.